SHORT STORY 16

 “And what if you don't like what you find?”

 “Good!”
 Teflord applauded with his thick gloves.
 “Now let's get out of this rubbish weather before I catch my death.”

-A pot of Earl Grey and some ginger-nut cookies started to warm my bones in Telford's library-like den.
-We sat in two tartan armchairs in front of an ancient radiator below a cozy bay-window with view over the valley of gloom.
+A pot of Earl Grey soon started warming up my bones after I found myself in Telford's library-like den.
+We sat in two tartan armchairs in front of an ancient radiator below a cozy bay-window looking over the valley.

 “Baalbek, Göbekli Tepe, and the Sphinx,” I repeated, pouring myself another cup of tea.
-“They all seem to demonstrate that the older parts of the engineering are the more sophisticated sections of the construction.
-If Enoch says Samyaza and his follwers gave man this building know-how, then ever since we've just been making copies of copies.
-Systematicall getting worse over time.
+“The older parts of the engineering seem to be the more sophisticated sections.
+If Enoch says Samyaza gave man this building know-how, then ever since, we've just been making copies of copies.
+And getting worse over time.
 From Egyptian to Greek to Roman to the Renaissance, to even the work of Albert Speer.”